paceaux/editable-jquery-plugin/readme.md

-License: Copyright 2013 and All Rights Reserved by Frank Marshall Taylor
+License: Copyright 2013 and All Rights Reserved by Frank Marshall Taylor. (reuse by permission only)